michael-fa/deskdecorator/README.md

 Everything else will be loaded / initialised automatically.

-⚠️ Note that putting (installing) the program (and it's folders) / extracting it somewhere in a Windows-System Related folder like _``Program Files``_, and _``Program Files (x86)``_ it will cause the Administrator Safety-thingy prompt from Windows to pop up before the program is started.
+⚠️ Note that putting (installing) the program (and it's folders) / extracting it somewhere in a Windows-System Related folder like _``Program Files``_, and _``Program Files (x86)``_ it will cause the Administrator Safety-thingy prompt from Windows to pop up before the program is started, meaning in some cases (autostart) to a failed program starrt.
 Simply installing it anywhere else, like in _``C:\Users\YourName\``_ will work completely fine.
 I'll see what I can do for the next update, to fix this completely.

 ---